cristiandc01/DomoSoft-MailSensor/README.md

 ### Lenguage???

-Sorry but the system is only in Italian lenguage if you want to translate please send me a message in private.
+The system is available in English and Italian.

+### Build

+if you want you can build the firmware by downloading the source code. remember to rename the folder containing the data in "data".